 Nine (9) hours of approved 3000-4000 level electives in Psychology (may include additional courses from the list above).
-EDPSY 3513 and PSYCH 4112 may not be taken for psychology degree credit.
+EDPSY 3513 and PSYCH 4112 may not be taken

 Total Minimum Hours

 Must earn three hours of upper division work at ECU towards minor to complete minor residency requirement.